Xytronix/FishingValley/Fishing Valley/docs/readme.md

 ### Is X mod compatible ?

-Just try it.
-We have not the time to test it with every single mod you have in mind.
+Probably yes, due to not editing vanilla assets.
 If you find any incompatibility let us know, so we can have a look.

 ### I have lots of missing fish entries on my fish collection tab, why?